AF-UN/grabriel/README.md

 # grabriel
-A tool use to grab infomation with js
+A tool use to grab information with js
-This respo may contain mutiple files list of tools: ipstock - a script to see if an ip is on a public or private newtork
+This repo may contain multiple files list of tools: ipstock - a script to see if an ip is on a public or private network

-system requirements: node.js latest preferrbaly latest version
+system requirements: node.js latest preferably latest version

 have any questions free to to put in an issue!